cqz7633/nanoMS/README.md

 ### 1. Clean events
 Clean the current information file obtained from nanopolis using the `clean_event.py` script

-The parameters of the `FIAAU_integrate.R` script is provided as below:
+The parameters of the `clean_event.py` script is provided as below:
 ```
 usage: clean_event.py [-h] --input INPUT --output OUTPUT
                       [--processes PROCESSES]